Sidsag/project1/README.md

 ![tictactoe tactic logo](https://i.imgur.com/y6RqK0Y.png)

 #The Game
-Imagine Tic Tac Toe where the first player going doesn't completely have the advantage.
-Imagine Tic Tac Toe where the game doesn't nearly have to end so quickly.
+Imagine Tic Tac Toe where the first player move doesn't always have the advantage.
+Imagine Tic Tac Toe where the fun doesn't nearly have to end so quickly.
 Now imagine Tic Tac Toe on 6 different planes like the side of a Rubik's Cube.
-And there we have **[Tic Tac Toe Tactic!](http://watfood.github.io/project1)**
+This is the concept behind the new  **[Tic Tac Toe Tactic!](http://watfood.github.io/project1)**

 ![Rubiks Cube](http://www.thinkgeek.com/images/products/zoom/rubix_cube.jpg)